loadero/loadero-py-testui-commands/README.md

 also allows for more rapid development because it can be debugged and ran locally.

-To use the commands in your tests, you need to download apply this dependency and only then import the functions in your script file.
+To use the commands in your tests, you need to download this dependency to your project (as shown in above) and then only import the functions in your script file.
 Keep in mind, that when migrating the script to Loadero, you do not need to import the functions there as-well, that will be done automatically.

 This is how you can import the functions in your script file: